Get insider access

 Stability

 The Logitech G535 are reasonably stable.
 They shouldn't move around while you're gaming at your desk or couch.
-However, since they're not for physical activity, even small head shakes can make the headphones move around your head.
+However, since they're not meant for physical activity, even small head shakes can make the headphones move around your head.
 That said, their wireless design eliminates the chance of the audio cable snagging on something and pulling them off of your head.

 Design